Built in Nola's French Quarter in 1816

 Sharon let us pick between available rooms.
 Don and I chose Room #2, which was directly to the left, when we came in the front door.

+Sharon discouraged us from using that room, since 2 of our 4 were over 6 feet tall.
 I wonder if Elvis had to duck when he walked through the low door, to the bathroom?

 Chandeliers and Cherubs